blachniet/volante-express/README.md

     path: String, // http path to apply CRUD (e.g. .get('/'), etc) }
   ```
-- `VolanteExpress.start` - start the server
+- `VolanteExpress.start` - start the server (call this LAST, after all middleware has been added)
 - `VolanteExpress.stop` - stop the server

 ### Emitted